 Eating healthy in Southeast Texas almost feels like an oxymoron as we regularly tout food as one of our area’s top attractions.
-Cajun cuisine in Texas-sized portions, centuries of combining cultures and culinary delights have blessed us with crawfish, po'boys, Tex-Mex, and varieties of Asian that fills your belly and soul in a way that a salad simply never could.
+Cajun cuisine in Texas-sized portions, centuries of combining cultures, and culinary delights have blessed us with crawfish, po'boys, Tex-Mex, and varieties of Asian that fill your belly and soul in a way that a salad simply never could.

 However, almost collectively, the human race decides that January 1 is the perfect time to turn over a new leaf (literally and figuratively) and embark on a health journey for the start of the new year.
 If you find the world of hardcore dieting and obsessing over calories, fats, and carbs troubling as exhausting, here are some better suggestions to eat healthier without sacrificing healthy, high quality, and flavorful food with a local flair.

 Meal prep is conceptually tricky because it’s tough to find joy eating the same thing every day.
 But For the Love of Foods surprised me.
 If you are into variety, For the Love of Foods changes their menu every three days, which you can see on its Facebook page.
 They also have a set of standard items you can always buy, including cauliflower crust pizzas and salads.
 What separates them from other places is that they have healthy breakfast options, as well.
 The overnight oats are heavenly, but I recommend getting the eggs and chorizo if they are available.